mikeizbicki/ucr-cs100/tutorials/bash-lab/README.md

 You may have noticed the `$` that gets outputted after a command is run.
 This simply means that the terminal is expecting an input from the user.

-PWD is a useful command that helps you navigate through different directories quickly.
-If you're lost and you don't know which directory you are in, call PWD!
+`pwd` is a useful command that helps you navigate through different directories quickly.
+If you're lost and you don't know which directory you are in, call `pwd`!

 ls (list files)